A competitive hotel credit card with robust airfare and hotel perks.

 |Rewards Points Expiry||Never|

-You’ll receive complimentary Silver Elite status in the upgraded SPG®/Marriott Rewards® loyalty program arriving August 18, 2018.
-It offers 10% additional bonus points for eligible stays, free in-room Internet access and complimentary late checkout.
+You’ll receive complimentary Silver Elite status in the upgraded SPG®/Marriott Rewards® loyalty program.
+It offers 10% additional bonus points for eligible stays, complimentary in-room Internet access and late checkout.
 Additionally, you’re extended a $0 annual fee for the first year, after which you’ll pay $95 a year.
 And you’ll avoid foreign transaction fees on overseas spending.

 Changes effective August 2018

 Marriott International bought Starwood Hotels and Resorts Worldwide in late 2016, and they’ve finally merged membership rewards programs.